 Railway Labor Executives' Assn. v.
-U.S.9 ("Executives"), the IBEW asserts §11347 of the Interstate that 'rights, privileges, and benefits' afforded employees under existing CBAs be preserved."10 The those parts of collective bargaining agreements which establish "rights, privileges or benefits" for labor and allows the modification of other parts of agreements only when "necessary to effectuate a transaction."11
+U.S ("Executives"), the IBEW asserts §11347 of the Interstate those parts of collective bargaining agreements which establish "rights, privileges or benefits" for labor and allows the modification of other parts of agreements only when 'necessary to effectuate a transaction."11